What Battery Size is Best for Your Electric Bike?

 Pros

-• Ideal for those with e-bikes demanding more power for hills or heavier loads.
+• More power for hills or heavier loads.

-• The fuse, BMS, and lockable power control demonstrate attention to safety.
+• Has fuse, BMS, and lockable power control.

 Cons

-• While not explicitly stated, higher-capacity batteries in rack designs can sometimes add more weight than other form factors.
+• Higher-capacity batteries in rack designs can sometimes add more weight

 5. MXS E-bike Battery